top of page

 Keys for the Teacher

 Rhyming is a “correspondence” between end-sounds in words.
 Being able to detect and create rhymes is an early pre-reading skill.
 While the strict definition of what comprises a true set of rhyming words is complicated, we teach children that rhyming words sound alike.
 Rhyming words end with the same sounds.
-Hearing rhymes repeatedly in a variety of texts helps to train a student’s ear to identify and generate rhyming words.
-Manipulation of sounds and letter patterns plays an important role in decoding words and fluent reading.

 Keys for the Children